Chiropractic adjustments / subluxations

-Some patients, particularly those with pinched nerves and bulging or herniated discs, may feel instant relief after an adjustment by Dr. Haines.
+Some patients, particularly those with pinched nerves and bulging or herniated discs, may feel instant relief after an adjustment by Dr. Weigle.
 Others will need several sessions for maximum benefit.
 It’s also important to note that chiropractic adjustments don’t just benefit those experiencing pain or stiffness.
-Everyone develops subluxations over time and a skilled adjustment from Dr. Haines can prevent problems before they become apparent.
+Everyone develops subluxations over time and a skilled adjustment from Dr. Weigle can prevent problems before they become apparent.

 What causes subluxations?